liu-yunhan/csdidjack/README.md

 # csdidjack
-Cluster jackknife (CV3) inference for Callaway–Sant’Anna DID estimator  \\
+Cluster jackknife (CV3) inference for Callaway–Sant’Anna DID estimator  <br>
 This is a post-estimation program for csdid by Fernando Rios-Avila

 ## Installation